 For soothing skin: Paula’s Choice Calm Redness Relief Repairing Serum ($34.00)

 For treating wrinkles and sun damage: Peter Thomas Roth Retinol Fusion PM ($65.00) and Paula’s Choice Resist Wrinkle Intensive Retinol Repair Serum ($42.00)

 The Bottom Line

 You can totally layer all the serums you need.
-Just make sure you apply those with the lightest texture first.
+Just make sure you apply those with the lightest texture and most important actives first.